Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Introduction

+{ After the submission of this paper, we realized that similar constructions via finite geometry are also proposed by Li and Ge \cite{slgg}.
+However, our work has been carried out independently and concurrently and differs from \cite{slgg} in three aspects. \begin{itemize} \item All incidence matrices of $\mu_2$-flat over $\mu_1$-flat in finite geometry are covered in this paper, while only the line-point incidence matrices (i.e. $\mu_1=0$, $\mu_2=1$) are considered in \cite{slgg}, see Section \ref{subsec:classImat}. \item The parallel structure of Euclidean geometry is utilized here to obtain measurement matrices with a bit more diversified sizes and this is not included in \cite{slgg}, see Section \ref{sec:parallel}. \item The binary characteristic of the proposed matrices is used to get better spark bounds, while in \cite{slgg}, only coherence plays directly as the key tool for performance analysis and the binary characteristic is ignored, see Section \ref{mainresults}. \end{itemize} }

-\item \emph{Constructing binary measurement matrices with relatively large spark.} LDPC codes based on finite geometry could be found in \cite{klf, txla05}.
-With similar methods, two classes of deterministic constructions based on finite geometry are given, where the girth equals 4 or 6.
-The above lower bounds on spark ensure that the proposed matrices have relatively large spark.
-Simulation results show that the proposed matrices perform well and in many cases significantly better than the corresponding Gaussian random matrices under the OMP algorithm.
-Even in the case of girth 4, some proposed constructions still manifest good performance.
-Moreover, most of the proposed matrices could be put in either cyclic or quasi-cyclic form, and thus the hardware realization of sampling becomes easier and simpler. \end{itemize} The rest of the paper is organized as follows.
-In Section \ref{fgldpc} we give a brief introduction to finite geometries and their parallel and quasi-cyclic structures, which result in the two classes of deterministic constructions naturally.
-Section \ref{mainresults} obtains our main results, or the two lower bounds of spark for general binary matrices and two further improved lower bounds for the proposed matrices from finite geometry.
-Simulation results and related remarks are given in Section \ref{simulation}.
-Finally, Section \ref{conclusion} concludes the paper with some discussions.
+The rest of this paper is organized as follows.
+Section \ref{fgldpc} gives a brief introduction to finite geometries and their parallel and quasi-cyclic structures, which result in the two classes of deterministic constructions.
+Section \ref{mainresults} gives a lower bound of spark for general binary matrices and two further improved lower bounds for the proposed matrices from finite geometry.
+Lots {{of}} simulations are given in Section \ref{simulation}.
+Section \ref{conclusion} concludes the paper with some discussions.